hajersmiai/Bauman9_Open_Space/README.md

 ## Features
 - **Random seat assignment**: Automatically assigns colleagues to tables.
 - **Dynamic table and seat management**: Handles overflow by creating additional tables if necessary.
-- **CSV Integration**: Reads colleague data from a CSV file and writes the seating arrangement back to an Excel file.
+- **CSV Integration**: Reads colleague data from a CSV file and writes the seating arrangement back to an Excel file called seating_arrangement.xlsx
-- **Interactive display**: Displays the seating arrangement on the console.
+- **Interactive display**: Displays the seating arrangement on the console and indicates Empty seats left at the table

 ## Libraries Used
 - **pandas**: For reading/writing CSV and Excel files.